Eternity and a Day

-Eternity and a Day (Μια αιωνιότητα και μια μέρα, Mia aioniótita kai mia méra) is a 1998 Greek drama film directed by Theo Angelopoulos, and starring Bruno Ganz, Isabelle Renauld and Fabrizio Bentivoglio.
+Eternity and a Day (Μια αιωνιότητα και μια μέρα) is a 1998 Greek drama film directed by Theo Angelopoulos, and starring Bruno Ganz, Isabelle Renauld and Fabrizio Bentivoglio.

 The film won the Palme d'Or and the Prize of the Ecumenical Jury at the 1998 Cannes Film Festival.
 It was selected as the Greek entry for the Best Foreign Language Film at the 71st Academy Awards, but was not accepted as a nominee.

 Plot

 Alexandros, a middle-aged writer, leaves his seaside apartment in Thessaloniki after learning he has a terminal illness and must enter a hospital the next day to perform more tests.
 He is trying to get his affairs in order and to find someone who would take care of his dog.
 He speaks in his mind to his dead wife, Anna, who appears still young to him.

 Alexandros hides a young Albanian squeegee kid from the police who are arresting other boys like him at a traffic stop in order to deport them.
 Later, he pays a visit to his 22-year-old daughter, but he does not tell her of his diagnosis.
 Instead he gives her some letters written by her mother, which she reads out loud, triggering his memories of the time when their daughter was a newborn at her baby shower.
 He learns that his daughter and her husband have sold the family's beach house without telling him.
 Also, they refuse to keep his dog with them.

 On his way back, Alexandros meets the immigrant boy again, and witnesses his capture at the hands of human traffickers who try to sell him into illegal adoption.
 Alexandros infiltrates the clandestine meeting and in a moment of confusion tries to sneak away with the kid but is stopped by the traffickers and must pay what they ask for him.
 He tries to put the kid on a bus and then a taxi, but he keeps running away, so he decides to take him across the border to Albania himself.

 Alexandros sees at the snowy mountain border an eerie barbed wire fence with what seem to be bodies stuck to it.
 As the pair waits for the gate to open, they have a change of mind about crossing, when the boy admits he has been lying about his life in Albania.
 The two of them barely escape a border sentry and make it back to Alexandros's automobile.